 library(car)

-With the ‘car’ package loaded, we can now perform the Breusch-Pagan test using the ncvTest()
+Perform the Breusch-Pagan test using the ncvTest() function:

 # Perform Breusch-Pagan test to check for homoscedasticity